404src/exocore/_articles/ccna-summary.md

     - This is clearly not a secure authentication method
     - After the client is authenticated and associated with teh AP, it's possible to require the user to authenticate via other methods before access to the network is granted (ie. Starbucks Wifi)
 - WEP (Wired Equivalent Privacy)
-    - WEP is used to provide both authenticatio and encryption of wireless traffic.
+    - WEP is used to provide both authentication and encryption of wireless traffic.
     - For encryption, WEP uses the RC4 algorithm.
     - WEP keys can be 40 bits or 104 bits in length
     - The above keys are combined with a 24-bit 'IV' (Initialization Vector) to bring the total length to 64 bits or 128 Benefits